zammad/zammad-admin-documentation/manage/slas/how-do-they-work.rst

    Give your SLA a meaningful name to quickly see what or who is affected.

 Ticket selector
-   Specify the conditions the SLA should apply based on your tickets.
+   Specify the conditions on which tickets this SLA should apply to.

 Preview
    In the preview you see the selection of the tickets and double check whether